SpeeDe3DGS: Speedy Deformable

 GroupFlow

-We initialize \(J\) control trajectories \(\{h_j^t\}\) via farthest point sampling at \(t=0\), and assign each \(\mu_i\) to the most similar \(h_j\) using the following trajectory similarity score:
+Given a dense deformable 3DGS model, each Gaussian \(\mathcal{G}_i\) is represented as a sequence of mean positions \(\mathcal{M}_i = \{\mu_i^t\}_{t=0}^{F-1}\) across \(F\) timesteps.
+We initialize \(J\) control trajectories \(\{h_j^t\}\) via farthest point sampling at \(t=0\), and assign each \(\mu_i\) to the most similar \(h_j\) using trajectory similarity score:

 $$ S_{i,j} = \lambda_r \, \mathrm{std}_t(\| \mu_i^t - h_j^t \|) + (1-\lambda_r) \, \mathrm{mean}_t(\| \mu_i^t - h_j^t \|). $$